 Civil Marriage Ceremonies

 In order to schedule your marriage ceremony appointment you must have purchased your marriage license.
-The fee for a civil ceremony is $100.00, in cash or check only, payable at the time of the ceremony.
+The fee for a civil ceremony is $105.00 and is due at the time of the ceremony.
 The fee is non-refundable.

 Couples are required to bring two witnesses to the ceremony.